shayko18/CarND-Vehicle-Detection/writeup_report.md

 ![alt text][image1]

 Next for each image we extracted the features we want.
 I used the spatial features, the histogram features and the most important is the HOG features.
 The function that was used for it was extract_features(...)
 (Line 95-166).
 This function was talked about in class.
+To get the:

-To get the HOG features it calls get_hog_features(...)
+- HOG features: it calls get_hog_features(...)
 (Line 39-64) which will simply call the hog function.
+The HOG I used worked only on one channle - the Y channel from the color scale of `YCrCb`.
+- Spatial features: it calls bin_spatial(...)
+(Line 67-76) which simply rescale the image to a new size (16x16, in my case)
+- Histogram features: it calls color_hist(...)
+(Lines 79-92) which simply concatenate histograms on the three channel.
+We used 16 bins for each channel (the color scale was `YCrCb`).

 Later we will show the number of features of each kind.

+**Normalizing**:
+After we have all the features we normalize them using `sklearn.preprocessing.StandardScaler()` (Lines 569-571) as was talked about in class.
+I think that the code that was taken from the class lesson is wrong.
+In my opinion the StandardScaler() should only work on the **trining set** (and not on all the set like it was in class), beacuse this will contaminate the test error estimation.
+Like we will do later in the project - a new input will use the "scalar" we found when we trained the SVC, it will not influence the "scalar".
+This is the same as calculation the SVC model - the SVC is only trained on the "training set", we don't look on the test set.

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
 I also tested some configurations with the SVC to see what are the result I get.
-When I added also the spatial features and the histogram features the SVC estimator improved from about 95% to 98%.
+When I added also the spatial features and the histogram features the SVC estimator improved from about ~95% to ~97.5%.
 Of course it will require more computation but I decided to stay with it for now.

 Here is an example using the `YCrCb` color space and HOG parameters fron the Y-channel of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.